PaulKennett/LeafRange/README.md

 ## Features

-* a better range estimate in large freindly numerals (this estimate is not stupidly optomistic at the start of the drive)
+* better range estimate in large friendly numerals (this estimate is not stupidly optomistic at the start of the drive)
+* range estimate does not disappear when the battery dips below 20% (to be replaced by the flashing ---).
+You get an accurate range estimate down to 0 km.
+However; there's no buffer below that - so you can't drive another 10 km on "empty" like in a petrol car.
 * range chart that shows how well the estiimate matches reality (stores jouurney data in EEPROM over multiple drives)
 * shows battery pack temperature in Centigrate (more understandable than the temp "bars") when the battery is cold or hot
 * auto-starts a journey odo (multiple trips on a single charge)